Kdecherf/blog.kdecherf.com/content/2013-04-25-installing-qt4-private-headers-on-exherbo-for-calibre.markdown

 Since it's a really really bad practice to use private headers (_they are not intended to be used by third-party applications_) and Exherbo's community does not like this kind of practice, `x11-libs/qt:4` does not provide its private headers.

-The default source of Calibre will try to use Qt4 private headers but will fail[1].
+The default source of Calibre will try to use Qt4 private headers but [will fail](https://bugs.launchpad.net/calibre/+bug/1094719).
 A patch was added to calibre to disable *qt_hack*, the piece of code which uses the private headers.

 The idea here is to disable the patch, install Qt4 private headers and ending with the resolve of calibre.